movement package

 Bases: MongeAmpereMover_Base

-The elliptic Monge-Ampere equation is solved in a parabolised form using a pseudo-time relaxation,
+In this mesh mover, the Monge-Ampère equation is instead solved in a parabolised form using a pseudo-time relaxation,

 where \(\tau\) is the pseudo-time variable.
 Forward Euler is used for the pseudo-time integration (see [MCB18] for details).